Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 - How do I contact Intercountry Adoption Australia from overseas?

-The Intercountry Adoption Australia information line cannot be dialled from an international number.
+The Intercountry Adoption Australia information line cannot be dialled from an international number except via Skype or if you have an Australian mobile.
 People who wish to make contact with Intercountry Adoption Australia whilst they are overseas should contact us using our contact form.

 - I am a dual citizen and/or I have rights to live in another country: Can I arrange an adoption in that country?